j-jiafei/todoq/README.md

 "Command-line" means it is run by linux / unix (mac included) terminal.

-Todoq also supports multiple queues, in case you want to work in multiple threads at the same time in a period.
+TodoQ also supports multiple queues, in case you want to work in multiple threads at the same time in a period.

 We also support the sync of tasks, and dropbox account is required if you want to use the feature.

-## The story behind the design of todoq
+## The story behind the design of TodoQ

 We hope to design the world's simplest command-line todo list, and we have two basic goals for it:
 1. The todo list should help users focus on work.